nkdAgility/Agile-Delivery-Kit-for-Software-Organisations/src/collections/_anti-patterns/the-eye-roller-team-member.md

 ---
 title: The Eye Roller
+description: The Eye Roller sees Scrum as unnecessary and vocally complains about using it, falling just short of refusing to participate.
 layout: default
 toc: true
 pdf: true
 pageType: anti-pattern
 catagorys:
  - scrum
+ - five-dysfunction-of-a-team
 pageStatus: published
 discussionId:
 references: